Exciting to drive

 Truthfully, I never had the fizz for the F80 that came out of M division as they were often said to have a lairy back end, a boring soundtrack and was done to meet deadlines.
 For no reason at all, I was presented a 2015 BMW M4.
 I should be excited because it is an M car, that’s the law.
 But I wasn’t.
 Those above mentioned traits by motor journalists have gotten to me bad.
 Despite that, I got in the car, reluctantly.

 It has the same gear operation like the one in the M5, at times confusing nevertheless I adore it.
 Like a secret handshake only for those who know.
 Then look at the rather unflattering black/grey interior and rough plastic bits that rub against your left knee, which I do not like.

-Drove along the street where I do my laundry then went to a park where I jog and the M4 does feel special.
+I drove along familiar streets and went to a park for a jog and that's enough to reveal the how special an M4 is.
 The way it fires into life, induction and exhaust noise always hints that this is not an ordinary 3 series.
 Does remind me of the Giulietta Veloce however this has been amplified onto another amplitude, yet more comfortable.

 An M3/4 may cost three times more than a 320i but it is ten times better, apart from similar looks inside and out, nothing is the same.
-The white seats that came with the car I drove were spectacular to sit in and look at.
-The only annoying thing is, speakers in most BMWs for decades are rubbish and Harman/Kardon doesn't help.
+The black seats that came with the car I drove were spectacular to sit in and look at.
+The only annoying thing is, speakers in most BMWs for decades have been rubbish and this Harman/Kardon ones don't help.